Music of the Netherlands: Electronic music

 In the early 1990s, Dutch DJs developed a style of electronic dance music called gabber.
 The style was developed in reaction to the commercialization of house music and was heavily influenced by early hardcore from Frankfurt and New York City.
 The DJs stripped the music of what they perceived as excess sounds, songs were reduced to a high-speed monotonous beat, of sometimes over 260 beats per minute.
 The first ever record to be labeled gabber was "Amsterdam waar lech dat dan?" by Rotterdam-based 'The Euromasters' as a reaction to the media always focusing on Amsterdam.
 It has to be said that Amsterdam-based D-Shake was probably to be the first to use the term gabber in a 1990 Dutch TV program.
 Important gabber groups and DJs are the Rotterdam Terror Corps, The Dark Raver and Neophyte.
 Gabbers distinguish themselves through hair (bald heads) and clothes (Australian and Cavello).
 Now, gabber is usually called early hardcore.
-Gabber also spawned happy hardcore, an offshoot of gabber and Breakbeat Hardcore, a genre of dance music that originated in England.
+Gabber also spawned happy hardcore, an offshoot of gabber and Breakbeat Hardcore, a genre of dance music that originated in the UK.
 Important groups and DJs in happy hardcore include Charly Lownoise and Mental Theo, Party Animals and Flamman & Abraxas.

-The Netherlands has also spawned many Eurodance acts, such as 2 Unlimited, Alice Deejay, the Venga Boys, the Two Brothers on the 4th Floor and Twenty Four Seven.
+The Netherlands has also spawned many Eurodance acts, such as 2 Unlimited, Alice Deejay, Vengaboys, 2 Brothers on the 4th Floor and Twenty 4 Seven.
 Many of the world's top trance DJs are Dutch, such as Armin van Buuren, Ferry Corsten and Tiësto.
 The DJ Mag Top 10 has been dominated by the Dutch for many years.
 In 2012, five of the 10 DJs were Dutch.
 Tiësto has been awarded best DJ three times in a row by DJ Mag and is still present in the top 10.
 Armin van Buuren then took over first place, subsequently doing this for four years in a row.

 Many foreign DJs also live in and operate from the Netherlands.
 Drum and bass is also popular in the Netherlands, with notable artists including Noisia and Black Sun Empire.
 The Netherlands is also home to many of the largest trance events on earth, including Sensation and Trance Energy.

-Other popular DJs from the Netherlands include Afrojack, Hardwell, Laidback Luke, Fedde le Grand, Nicky Romero, Dash Berlin, D-Block & S-Te-Fan, DJ Isaac, Wildstylez, Headhunterz, Brennan Heart, Sander van Doorn, W&W, Ummet Ozcan, R3HAB, Yellow Claw, Ran-D and Martin Garrix.
+Other popular DJs from the Netherlands include Afrojack, Hardwell, Laidback Luke, Fedde le Grand, Nicky Romero, Dash Berlin, D-Block & S-te-Fan, DJ Isaac, Wildstylez, Headhunterz, Brennan Heart, Sander van Doorn, W&W, Ummet Ozcan, R3HAB, Yellow Claw, Ran-D and Martin Garrix.

 The Dutch have through the years also made a reputation for themselves with their underground scene.
 A multitude of small independent record labels, event organizations and artists have cropped up through the years.
 Artists such as Speedy J, the Acid Junkies, Orlando Voorn, Miss Djax, Unit Moebius, and I-F have all gained international recognition, paving the way for several new electronic artists from the Lowlands.